Drug Parties Are Illegal, NDLEA Warns Club Owners, Fun Seekers

 The agency said the creeping culture of organizing, hosting and attending drug parties has become a disturbing fad within social circles.

-“All attendees initially arrested were later profiled, addressed, counselled and released within hours in custody, in line with best global practices, while the two principal suspects — Pretty Mike and his manager, Joachin Millary — remain in custody following the seizure of 384.882 kilogrammes of Canadian Loud, a strong strain of cannabis and other substances from the club’s store.
+“All attendees initially arrested were later profiled, addressed, counselled and released within hours in custody, in line with best global practices while the two principal suspects: Pretty Mike and his manager, Joachin Millary remain in custody following the seizure of 384.882 kilograms of Canadian Loud, a strong strain of cannabis and other substances from the club’s store.

 The agency however urged all patriotic Nigerians, parents, religious and community leaders, as well as concerned citizens to be vigilant, report such activities, and partner with the NDLEA in combating this threat to national well-being.